eseri93/SDKM/README.md

 - applicationNEWS_SDKM.m perform the SDKM algorithm on "data_news_sample.csv", i.e. the cleaned terms-documents frequency matrix of the 20 newsgroup dataset.

 - data_text.csv contains the cleaned terms-documents frequency matrix of the presidential inaugural addresses dataset (from the quanteda R package).
-- data_news_sample.csv contains the cleaned terms-documents frequency matrix of the 20 newsgroup dataset (freely available online https://www.kaggle.com/datasets/crawford/20-newsgroups).
+- data_news_sample.csv contains the cleaned terms-documents frequency matrix of the 20 newsgroup dataset sampled.
+The full dataset is freely available online https://www.kaggle.com/datasets/crawford/20-newsgroups.